thiagoesteves/deployex/docs/examples/gcp/README.md

 make tls-distribution-certs
 ```

-The output of the command above will be three files: `ca.crt`, `deployex.key` and `deployex.crt`.
+The command will generate three files: `ca.crt`, `deployex.key` and `deployex.crt`.
 Create a new version for each secret and upload each file to its respective secret using the browser's file upload button.

 > [!WARNING]
 > __DEPLOYEX_ERLANG_COOKIE__ and __MYAPPNAME_ERLANG_COOKIE__ __MUST__ match, as they will be used by the OTP distribution.